The Tale of Literary Theory [Part I]

 Matthew Arnold, F.R.
 Leavis, I.A.
 Richards, T.S Eliot, Cleanth Brooks, and M. H. Abrams were prominent formalists.

-These new ideas were broadly united by the application of theory to literature and ideas that evidenced a common worldview.
-They tended to draw meanings and qualities out of a text that were not immediately, or obviously, inherent in it; at least to one who reads those texts as they are written.
-A Marxist reading might magnify the elements of a story relevant to its theories, such as the social class of characters, the economic conditions experienced by the author, or the author’s social class and their bias towards enforcing or challenging social norms.
-An ecocritical reading might focus on story elements symbolic of the natural environment such as growth, decay and renewal, the displacement of people and animals from their natural environments, and the effect of human activity on the environment.
-A psychoanalytic reading might reveal the author’s unconscious intentions, or examine evidence of a collective or historical unconscious impacting the writing.
+These ideas came in successive iterations, or ‘waves’, beginning with Structuralism.
+It was, like formalism, largely focused on the text, which it intended to examine on an objective basis.
+A text was seen as part of a larger abstract structure, whether literary, linguistic, anthropological, or otherwise.
+Post-structuralism built upon and expanded the linguistic ideas of structuralism, blurring the boundaries of language and meaning.
+Language was not just a description of the world; it influenced, or determined, how we see the world.
+It was more philosophical and sceptical than its predecessor, and undermined established ways of thinking about theory.
+Similar theoretical schools arose from the expansion of literary analysis, including post-modernism, New Historicism, Cultural Materialism, and more.
+These schools tended to draw meanings and qualities out of a text that were not immediately, or obviously, inherent in it; at least to one who reads a text as it was written.
+For example, a Marxist reading might focus on elements of a story relevant to its theories, such as the social class of its characters, the economic conditions experienced by the author, or the author’s social class and their bias towards enforcing or challenging social norms.
+An ecocritical reading might examine themes related to the natural environment such as growth, decay and renewal, the displacement of people and animals from their natural environments, and the damaging impact of human activity.
+A psychoanalytic reading might reveal the author’s unconscious intentions.

 “J. Hillis Miller…defined a deconstructive reading as one that "seeks to find...the element in the system studied which is alogical, the thread in the text in question which will unravel it all, or the loose stone which will pull down the whole building."”